 Mills arrived in Syracuse in the early 1840s.
 He met his future wife, Harriet Ann Smith, when he was engaged to educate her privately by her father, a wealthy farmer named David Smith.
 Charles and Harriet married on July 9, 1845.
 They resided first in Smyrna, New York, and then Elyria, Ohio.
 He worked variously as a teacher and a minister, each time losing those positions because of his controversial abolitionist views.
 While at Elyria, he taught at Western Reserve College, an early center of abolitionist activism, but even there Mills’s stance was considered extreme.
 He was offered a professorship, but declined because if he were appointed, he knew he would be expected to temper his views.

 Charles and Harriet returned to Syracuse in 1851.
-Charles, or C. D. B. as he preferred to be known, had chosen Syracuse because he hoped to meet the Rev. Samuel J. May, a prominent abolition leader in the city.
-(In this he was successful.)
+Charles, or C. D. B. as he preferred to be known, had chosen Syracuse because he hoped to meet the Rev. Samuel Joseph May, a prominent abolition leader in the city; in this he was successful.
+(After his death in 1871, May would be remembered by the 1885 May Memorial Church, home to a liberal Unitarian congregation.)
 Mills took a job as bookkeeper for a plant nursery, a job in which his nights and weekends would be his own in which to study and write.
 He began to earn additional income as a writer and lecturer on abolition and other reform topics.

 In 1857, the Millses built a fine house at what is now 1074 West Genesee Street.
-It became a salon of sorts, a ready gathering place for prominent woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) activists, abolitionists, and temperance advocates.
-Visitors and house guests of national stature included Frederick Douglass, Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, Lucretia Mott, Carrie Chapman Catt, William Lloyd Garrison, Wendell Phillips, Bronson Alcott, and Ralph Waldo Emerson.
+It became a salon of sorts, a ready gathering place for prominent woman’s rights activists, abolitionists, and temperance advocates.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
+Visitors and house guests of national stature included Frederick Douglass, Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, Mott, Carrie Chapman Catt, William Lloyd Garrison, Wendell Phillips, Amos Bronson Alcott, and Ralph Waldo Emerson.

 The house still stands, was recently restored, and now serves as a halfway house for recovering addicts.